 8. Lid Lifter

 When you’re boiling water or simmering something for a while and need to leave your lid slightly ajar, a lid lifter will come in handy.
 You’ll let circulation occur as well as prevent liquid in the pot from overflowing.
 If you’re someone who gets easily distracted while cooking, these little silicone people will save your ass.

 If you forget to chill your wine before dinner, an instant wine chiller can solve your dilemma.
 You just insert the frozen tube into the neck of the bottle of wine and pour.
 Your wine will be instantly chilled as it passes through the inner frozen tube.
 You can keep the device in the freezer when you’re not using it and it’ll stay cold for about 90 minutes once you take it out.

 10. Silicone Garlic Peeler

 Peeling and cutting garlic is a pungent activity.
 If you don’t want to get your hands smelly in the process, this garlic peeler is easy to use.
 You just slip an unpeeled clove or two of garlic inside and roll it around.
 It’s easy to clean up after, too — just give the inside of the tube a quick rinse.
 No fuss.

-We hope you find these products useful!
 Swirled may be compensated when users click on the affiliate links in the story below.
-Prices are accurate and products are in stock at the time of publication.
+Products are in stock at the time of publication.